shun-iwasawa/xdts_viewer/doc/how_to_build_macosx.md

 $ cmake -G Xcode ../sources -B. -DQTDIR='/usr/local/opt/qt@5' -DWITH_TRANSLATION=OFF   #replace QT path with your installed QT version#
 ```
 - Note that the option `-DWITH_TRANSLATION=OFF` is needed to avoid error when using XCode 12+ which does not allow to add the same source to multiple targets.
-- Open Xcode app and open project /Users/yourlogin/Documents/iwawarper/build/IwaWarper.xcodeproj
+- Open Xcode app and open project /Users/yourlogin/Documents/xdts_viewer/build/xdts_viewer.xcodeproj
-- Change `ALL_BUILD` to `IwaWarper`
+- Change `ALL_BUILD` to `xdts_viewer`
 - Start build with: Product -> Build

 Side note: If you want the option to build by command line and Xcode, create a separate build directory for each.

 ### Setting Up the libraries
-1. Copy all files under `$iwawarper/thirdparty/OpenToonz/dylib` to `IwaWarper.app/Contents/MacOS`
-2. Run the following:
+- Run the following:

 ```
-$ cd build #or build/Release or build/Debug, where IwaWarper.app has generated#
+$ cd build #or build/Release or build/Debug, where xdts_viewer.app has generated#
-$ /usr/local/opt/qt@5/bin/macdeployqt IwaWarper.app -verbose=1 -always-overwrite -executable=IwaWarper.app/Contents/MacOS/libimage.dylib -executable=IwaWarper.app/Contents/MacOS/libtoonzlib.dylib
+$ /usr/local/opt/qt@5/bin/macdeployqt xdts_viewer.app -verbose=1 -always-overwrite
 ```
 - The necessary Qt library files should be in the same folder as IwaWarper binary.

-### Prepare conf.ini (stuff folder location setting)
+### Copying the resource folder

-- Copy `$iwawarper/doc/conf.ini` to `IwaWarper.app/Contents/MacOS`.
-- Copy the folder `$iwawarper/stuff` to `IwaWarper.app`.
+- Copy the entire folder `$xdts_viewer/xdts_viewer_resources` to `xdts_viewer.app/Contents/MacOS`.
-- The file `conf.ini` specifies path to the stuff folder.
-If you would like to move the location of the stuff folder, change the value of `IWSTUFFROOT` in `conf.ini` to appropriate path.

 ### Running the build

 - If built using command line, run the following:
 ```
-$ open ~/Documents/iwawarper/build/IwaWarper.app
+$ open $xdts_viewer/build/xdts_viewer.app
 ```

 - If built using Xcode, do the following:

-    - Open Scheme editor for IwaWarper: Product -> Scheme -> Edit Scheme
+    - Open Scheme editor for xdts_viewer: Product -> Scheme -> Edit Scheme
     - Uncheck: Run -> Options -> Document Versions
     - Run in Debug mode: Product -> Run

-    - To open with command line or from Finder window, the application is found in `/Users/yourlogin/Documents/iwawarper/build/Debug/IwaWarper.app`
+    - To open with command line or from Finder window, the application is found in `/Users/yourlogin/Documents/xdts_viewer/build/Debug/xdts_viewer.app`